kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

 The list of candidates is sorted based on the following preference checks for
 tie-breaking:
-- Workloads from borrowing queues in the cohort,
+- Workloads from borrowing queues in the cohort
-- Workloads with the lowest priority,
+- Workloads with the lowest priority
 - Workloads which got admitted the most recently.

 ### Targets

-The algorithm qualifies the candidates as preemption targets using the heuristics
+The Classic Preemption algorithm qualifies the candidates as preemption targets using the heuristics
 below:

 1. If all candidates belong to the target queue, then Kueue greedily